 - (i) These comprise deposits with banks and other local authorities and bank certificates of deposit. - (ii) These comprise shares held in Gloucestershire Airport Limited.
-The shares, shown at cost at 31st March 2018, have been restated to fair value at 31st March 2019 and re-categorised in accordance with IFRS9 (which applies from 2018/19).
+The shares are shown at cost at 31st March 2018 as permitted by IAS39 (which applied in 2017/18) since their fair value on that date was not known.
+At 31st March 2019 they have been re-categorised and shown at fair value in accordance with

+IFRS9 (which applies from 2018/19).
 The fair value has been assessed by the council's treasury management advisors, based on projected company cash flows using the airport's business plans (Level 3 inputs in the fair value hierarchy).
 The valuation is therefore sensitive to small changes in rental, interest and operating income and cost inflation, including aviation fuel and pension costs.